Schallbert/macro_edingCNC_sorotec/README.md

 Calls all active axes' home routine, order is `ZYX` `ABC`

 ## Variables
-As per EdingCNC handbook `R4.03` chapter `3.1` "Systemparameters/ -variables, [RS274 NGC](https://tsapps.nist.gov/publication/get_pdf.cfm?pub_id=823374) defines variables in the range of `#1...#5400`.
+As per EdingCNC handbook `R4.03` chapter `3.1` "Systemparameters/ -variables", [RS274 NGC](https://tsapps.nist.gov/publication/get_pdf.cfm?pub_id=823374) defines variables in the range of `#1...#5400`.
 Some of those parameters are read-only, some system-specific, some volatile and some others permanent.
 Let's shed some light here:

 ### Properties
 - Parameters have the [double precision floating point](https://en.wikipedia.org/wiki/Double-precision_floating-point_format) number data type.